Susan Thomas, Baroness Thomas of Walliswood: Early life and education

-She is the daughter of John Arrow and Ebba Fordham.
+Thomas was the daughter of John Arrow and Ebba Fordham.
 She was educated at Cranborne Chase School and Lady Margaret Hall, Oxford, where she graduated with a Bachelor of Arts in history in 1957.

 Career

 Thomas worked for the National Economic Development Office from 1971 to 1974 and was chief executive of the Council of Europe of the British Clothing Industries from 1974 to 1978.
 Between 1985 and 1994, she was a school governor.

-She contested Mole Valley for the SDP-Liberal Alliance in the 1983 and 1987 general elections and Surrey for the Liberal Democrats in the 1994 European Parliament election, but failed to be elected.
+Thomas contested Mole Valley for the SDP-Liberal Alliance in the 1983 and 1987 general elections, finishing second of three candidates on both occasions, and receiving 14,973 votes (30.7%) and 15,613 votes (29.9%) respectively.
+She also stood in Surrey for the Liberal Democrats in the 1994 European Parliament election, but failed to be elected.